TTL Too High: Why Your DNS Change Won't Propagate

 How to spot it:

-# What does the authoritative actually say?
+# What does the authoritative actually serve?

 dig yourdomain.com @<authoritative-ns> | grep -E "^yourdomain"

-If UI shows 300 but dig shows 3600+, the provider is lying.
+If the UI shows 300 but dig shows 3600+, the provider is overriding you.

 Case 3: Negative cache (NXDOMAIN TTL) makes new subdomains slow to appear